Digressive vs Linear vs Progressive Pistons & Shock Valving

 AccuTune Off-Road’s Experience:

-Our Founder and author of this article, Ryan Raker, has been designing, tuning, and manufacturing shocks with digressive, linear and progressive damping curves since 2001.
-During that time he used state of the art shock dyno’s to design and/or tune premium shocks purchased by nearly every lift kit manufacturer.
-As a result AccuTune Off-Road is uniquely familiar with the real world pros and cons of each type of shock, how to tune them, and their proper applications.
+Ryan Raker, the founder and author of this article, has been designing, tuning, and manufacturing shocks with digressive, linear, and progressive damping curves since 2001.
+Throughout this time, he has utilized cutting-edge shock dynos to design and tune high-end shocks for nearly every major lift kit manufacturer.
+This experience has given AccuTune Off-Road a deep understanding of the real-world advantages and disadvantages of each shock type, how to fine-tune them, and their ideal applications.

 Performance of Digressive, Linear, and Progressive shocks:

-Shock design and tuning can impact performance on small bumps/washboard, large bumps/whoops, g-outs, and handling.
-Creating the perfect damping curve is all about making the right trade offs to achieve the correct performance across all suspension events.
-In the examples below it is assumed each of the shocks are well designed and very digressive or very progressive in order to explain the differences.
+Shock design and tuning directly affect performance across various conditions—small bumps, washboard surfaces, large bumps, whoops, g-outs, and handling.
+The key to creating the perfect damping curve is finding the right balance to ensure optimal performance across all suspension events.
+In the examples below, it’s assumed each shock is well-designed and either very digressive or very progressive, in order to highlight the differences.

 Small Bump & Washboard:

-Small bumps and small washboard cause the wheel to make very fast, but very small movements.
-Because the movements are so small the valve disks may not have a chance to open.
-As a result these forces often happen around 2 to 10 in/sec on both compression and rebound.
-From the graph we can see that digressive pistons would be stiff and possibly harsh while progressive shocks would be very smooth.
-Because the movements are small tire pressure and tire stiffness can play a large roll in ride comfort.
+Small bumps and washboard surfaces cause the wheel to move very quickly, but with very small displacements.
+Due to the minimal movement, the valve disks in the shock may not have enough time to open properly.
+As a result, these forces typically occur around 2 to 10 in/sec for both compression and rebound.
+Looking at the graph, we can see that digressive pistons would likely feel stiff and possibly harsh, while progressive shocks would offer a much smoother ride.
+Since the movements are so small, factors like tire pressure and tire stiffness can have a significant impact on ride comfort.

 Large Bumps & Whoops:

-Large Bumps and Whoops are high speed events on both compression and rebound and it’s important to think about what happens to both the chassis and the wheels.
+Large bumps and whoops are high-speed events that affect both compression and rebound, and it’s crucial to consider how both the chassis and the wheels respond.

-On rebound the wheel might move around 50 in/sec.
-A digressive shock will start by pulling the chassis into the series of bumps before hitting the speed to freely let the wheel move.
-For shocks with a very digressive damping curve the change in stiffness can cause the vehicle to feel as if it is loosing control.
-A shock with a progressive rebound damping curve will always feel like the wheels and chassis are disconnected, making for a potentially bouncy ride.
+On rebound, the wheel might move around 50 in/sec.
+A digressive shock will initially pull the chassis into the bumps, then allow the wheel to move freely once it reaches the right speed.
+However, with very digressive shocks, the abrupt change in stiffness can make the vehicle feel as if it’s losing control.
+A shock with a progressive rebound damping curve, in contrast, will create a sensation that the wheels and chassis are disconnected, which may result in a bouncier ride.

 G-Outs, Towing and Overloading The Suspension:

-On G-Outs and other slow speed bottoming events digressive shock valving will feel firm and controlled.
-Progressive shock valving will feel out of control because the suspension will bottom very easily and then spring back up very easily.
+On g-outs and other slow-speed bottoming events, digressive shock valving will feel firm and controlled, as it resists bottoming out and maintains stability.
+In contrast, progressive shock valving may feel out of control, as the suspension will bottom out more easily and then rebound quickly, leading to a less controlled and more jarring ride.

 Handling:

-Handling is a tricky one, digressive valving will provide better handling than progressive valving due to the higher force at 2 in/sec.
-Although shocks and springs will impact handling, but that should not be their primary responsibility.
-Shocks and springs are the only tuneable elements that control performance over the various suspension events and should be tuned to provide the best ride possible.
-Handling should be tuned by the sway bar since that is it’s primary responsibility.
+Handling is a tricky aspect to manage.
+Digressive valving typically offers better handling than progressive valving due to the higher forces at 2 in/sec.
+While shocks and springs do influence handling, they should not be the primary factors for tuning it.
+Shocks and springs are the only tunable elements that control performance across different suspension events, so they should be tuned to provide the best possible ride quality.
+Handling, however, should primarily be addressed through the sway bar, as that is its main function.

 Summary:

-Digressive shocks are bad at small bumps and large bumps, but good at handling and g-outs.
-Progressive shocks are good at small bumps and big hits, but bad at handling and g-outs.
-Linear shocks provide the best all around performance.
-At AccuTune Off-Road we design the shape of the shock curve to provide the performance you want on the type of terrain you will encounter.
-The result is curves that are slightly digressive, linear, or slightly progressive to deliver the some of the benefits without all the drawbacks.
+At AccuTune Off-Road, we design the shape of the shock curve to match the performance you need for the type of terrain you’ll be driving on.
+The result is curves that are slightly digressive, linear, or slightly progressive—delivering the benefits of each type without the associated drawbacks.

 [layerslider id=”13″]